-Lock It Down: How to Use iPhone’s Passwords App in iOS 18
+Lock It Down: How to Use Apple’s Passwords App in iOS 18

 Apple has slowly been building up their password-management capabilities for years.
 With iOS 18, Apple created a standalone Passwords app that streamlines login and password management.